Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Mixed survival rate requires experienced care

-The YOKEBOM Double Pink White Lilac is a dormant bare-root plant shipped at 6 to 8 inches tall, offering a very affordable way to start a lilac bush from scratch.
-It features double pink and white flowers on a Syringa shrub that is well-rooted and ready for planting.
+The YOKEBOM listing is actually Syringa ‘Miss Kim’ — one of the most popular true dwarf lilac cultivars — shipped dormant at about 5 to 7 inches tall.
+It’s a very affordable way to start this compact, cold-hardy variety from scratch.
+Miss Kim is prized for its pale lavender single flowers, sweet fragrance, and reddish-purple fall foliage, and it stays well-rooted and ready for planting on arrival.
 The compact size at shipping makes it easy to handle and transplant, and the plant is suitable for partial sun and sandy soil conditions.

 Customer reviews show that packaging is generally careful and plants arrive in good condition for dormant stock.
 Several buyers appreciated the safe packaging and healthy appearance of the roots and stem.
 However, some received plants with signs of pest damage or disease on the leaves, and others felt the starter size was too small relative to the cost.
 As with most bare-root plants, success depends on immediate planting and proper aftercare.

 This is a solid choice for gardeners who enjoy the process of nurturing a young plant from dormancy to full growth.
-The double pink-white blooms are attractive and classic, and the compact genetics make it suitable for smaller spaces.
-Just set realistic expectations — this is a starter plant that will take time to reach ornamental size.
+Miss Kim matures into a true dwarf shrub in the 4-to-8-foot range with strong fragrance, and the small shipping size makes it suitable for smaller spaces.
+Just set realistic expectations — this is a starter plant that will take time to reach ornamental size and won’t flower with double pink-and-white blooms, despite how some resellers title the listing.

 What works

-- Very affordable entry point for lilac lovers
+- Very affordable entry point to the true dwarf Miss Kim cultivar

 - Well-rooted dormant stock ships safely